How do Language Models Bind Entities in Context?: Related work

 \textbf{Symbolic representations in connectionist systems.} Many works have studied how neural networks represent symbolic concepts in activation space~\citep{kingqueen, bertpipeline,belinkovanlaysis,bertology, patel2021mapping}.
 To gain deeper insights into how these representations are used for reasoning, recent works have studied representations used for specialized reasoning tasks~\citep{grokkingaddition, othello, belinda-alchemy}.
 Our work shares the motivation of uncovering how neural networks implement structured representations that enable reasoning.

-\textbf{Mechanistic Interpretability.} Mechanistic interpretability aims to uncover circuits \citep{elhagemathematical, ioi, wu2023interpretability}, often composed of attention heads, that are embedded in language models.
-In our work, we study language model internals on a more coarse-grained level.
-We identify structures in representations that have causal influences on model behavior, but how circuits construct these representations or utilize them is left as future work.
+\textbf{Mechanistic Interpretability.} Mechanistic interpretability aims to uncover circuits \citep{elhagemathematical, ioi, wu2023interpretability}, often composed of attention heads, embedded in language models.
+In our work, we study language model internals on a more coarse-grained level by identifying structures in representations that have causal influences on model behavior.
+Concurrent work by \citet{prakash2024fine} complements ours by analyzing the circuits involved in the binding problem.